 The Keystone XL pipeline is not in the national interest.
 This pipeline, which is proposed to carry Canadian tar sands oil to the Gulf Coast, is for the purpose of generating profit for a private company – it is for a private use.
 It will generate very few jobs, and the oil is destined for export markets.
 It threatens agriculture, environment, and safety.

 Politicians in Nebraska worked with TransCanada to reroute around the Ogallala Aquifer.
 However, the new route still goes through it, threatening the drinking and irrigation water of hundreds of thousands of Americans.
+Much is left to be settled in Nebraska.
 Read about Nebraska citizens’ on-going efforts here.

 - The Impact of Tar Sands Pipeline Spills on Employment and the Economy, a report by Cornell university Global Labor Institute